Disease Guide ·Urinary Tract Infection ·2026

 0What are the symptoms of a UTI in cats?

-Frequent trips to the litter box with little urine output, straining to urinate, blood in the urine, urinating outside the litter box, crying while urinating, and excessive licking of the genital area.
-If your cat — especially a male cat — is completely unable to urinate, this is a life-threatening emergency (urinary blockage) and requires immediate veterinary care.
+Frequent litter box trips, straining, blood in urine, urinating outside box, crying, excessive genital licking.
+A male unable to urinate is a life-threatening emergency.
 Don't confuse straining to urinate with constipation.

 1How much does UTI treatment cost for cats?